-Potato zrazy are a very popular Ukrainian side dish and a great way to use up leftovers!
+Potato zrazy are a very popular Ukrainian recipe and a great way to use up leftovers!
 Made by turning mashed potato into a dough and stuffing it with a variety of fillings, you are sure to find these tasty treats at grandma’s house the day after a holiday.

 Did you know that the world famous Latkes actually come from the Jews in Poland and Ukraine during the 19th century?
 It’s true, and that’s why deruny, or Ukrainian potato pancakes, are still so wildly popular all over the country.

 If you’ve been to Ukraine there is a very high chance you have tried salo.
-This salt cured fatback is considered one of the country’s national dishes and is often served as a snack with horilka shots or aside a steaming bowl of borsch.
+This salt cured fatback is one of Ukraine’s national dishes and is often a common snack with horilka shots or aside a steaming bowl of borsch.

 Forshmak is one of the more popular Ukrainian recipes that uses salo.
-It is made by mincing the fatback with herbs and spices.
-Forshmak is often spread on rye toast and eaten as an appetizer or starter at traditional Ukrainian restaurants.
+To make forshmak you mince the fatback with herbs and spices.
+Forshmak is often spread on rye toast as an appetizer or starter at traditional Ukrainian restaurants.

-This cheese is popular around the Carpathian mountains, so you will most likely find this salad in Western Ukraine.
-However it can also be found in Romania, Southern Poland, and other Eastern European countries!
+Bryndza cheese is popular around the Carpathian mountains, so you will most likely find this Ukrainian recipe in Western Ukraine.
+However it is also available in Romania, Southern Poland, and some other Eastern European countries!